daler/pybedtools/docs/source/intervals.rst

     1000

     >>> feature2.name
-    ''
+    '.'

     >>> feature2.score
-    ''
+    '.'

     >>> feature2.strand
-    ''
+    '.'

-This illustrates that default values are empty strings.
+This illustrates that default values are the string "`.`".

 Indexing into :class:`Interval` objects